These instructions are for the 2.3.1 and later releases, as a top level project.

 which can be later obtained and

-should be a copy of the SVN tag for that artifact, and once unzipped, should be buildable,
+should be an (approximate) copy of the tag for that artifact, and once unzipped, should be buildable,

-- Make sure all changes are checked into SVN.
-Then check out from SVN the project(s)
+- Make sure all changes are checked into source control.
+Then checkout (not export) from source control the project(s)

 you'll be building, into a new "build" location, and do all the building from there.